Mirxa27/MirxaAgent/README.md

 Refer to: [`.env.example`](.env.example) for detailed examples.

-CUGA supports multiple LLM providers with flexible configuration options.
+MirxaAgent supports multiple LLM providers with flexible configuration options.
 You can configure models through TOML files or override specific settings using environment variables.

 ## Supported Platforms